ks024/Django-Web-Framework/Module-3/Admin.md

 python3 manage.py runserver
 ```

-Navigate to `http://127.0.0.1:8000/admin` in your web browser to log in with your superuser credentials.
+Navigate to `http://127.0.0.1:8000/admin` in your web browser and log in with your superuser credentials.

 ## 3. Using the Admin Interface

-After logging in, you can manage users, groups, and your models.
-The interface allows for adding, changing, and deleting entries easily.
+After logging in, you can manage users, groups, and models.
+The interface provides easy options for adding, changing, and deleting entries.

 ## 4. User Management in Django Admin

 ### 4.1 User Roles

-Django distinguishes between several user roles:
+Django recognizes several user roles:

-- **Superuser**: Has full access to all features.
+- **Superuser**: Full access to all features.
 - **Staff User**: Can access the admin interface with granted permissions.
-- **Regular User**: By default, has no access to the admin interface.
+- **Regular User**: No default access to the admin interface.

 ### 4.2 Permissions System

-Permissions control what actions users can perform.
-Permissions are automatically created for each model with the naming convention `app_label.action_model`.
-For example, for a model `my_model` in an app `myapp`:
+Permissions dictate what actions users can perform.
+Each model has permissions created with the format `app_label.action_model`.
+For example:

 - `myapp.add_mymodel`
 - `myapp.change_mymodel`